-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Program as of June 30, 2016, and the respective changes in fund balance for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Measure BB Program as of June 30, 2017, and the changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-Emphasis of Matters
+Emphasis of Matter

-As discussed in Note 1, the financial statements present only the Program and do not purport to, and do not present fairly the financial position of the City as of June 30, 2016, the changes in its financial position, or the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Measure BB Program and do not purport to, and do not present fairly the financial position of the City as of June 30, 2017, the changes in the financial position, or where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.